-The Company is an investment company with variable capital incorporated in Ireland as a public limited company with segregated liability between sub-funds.
+This Prospectus describes MGI Funds plc (the "Company"), an investment company with variable capital incorporated in Ireland as a public limited company with segregated liability between sub-funds.
 The Company is constituted as an umbrella fund insofar as the share capital of the Company will be divided into different Series of Shares with each Series of Shares representing a portfolio of assets which will comprise a separate Sub-Fund.
 Shares of any particular Series may be divided into different Classes to accommodate different subscription and/or redemption charges and/or distribution and/or fee arrangements.
 A separate pool of assets is not being maintained for each Class.